Recovery beyond separation

 a) Remember the no-fault approach.

 b) Each parent must do their own assessment prior to a family conference re: the challenges facing each child.
-Consider their age, childhood stage, uniqueness of each child, relationship with each parent or sibling, etc.
+Consider their age, childhood stage, uniqueness of each child, relationship with each parent or sibling, etc. There is an impact on every child in every stage of life- please understand this fact.
+See the different parenting sections in the resources!

 c) Once the above step has been done, the parents should compare their thoughts prior to a family conference.
 The previous step help parents begin the process of creating an appropriate interim parenting plan and the groundwork for a long-term plan.